calebnance/jekyll_blog-calebnance/_posts/phaser/2017-08-02-sprite-change.markdown

 * Frame 2 = Bottom Left Block
 * Frame 3 = Bottom Right Block

-We are so close to being done, we have to do one more thing.. accounting for *user interaction* and updating our sprite to reflect that interaction.
+We are so close to being done, we have to do one more thing... accounting for *user interaction* and updating our sprite to reflect that interaction.
 Let's head on over to the `update()` function.
 Our `if` statement should now look like this:

 {% highlight javascript %}
 // only move one direction at a time